Hazy Hardwood Floors?

 What Can Be Done To Restore Hazy Floors?

 To rid the cloudy hardwood floor look, you need to dissolve and remove the built-up layer by following these tips.

 Ammonia is a powerful cleaner for sticky stains, black spots, and scuff marks on the floor.
 You can use one cup of ammonia dissolved in a gallon of water to clear up the haze buildup.
 Simply dampen your mop, gently rub the affected floor area, rinse thoroughly to remove ammonia residue, and pat dry with a cloth to remove excess water.

 White vinegar is a non-toxic, natural product that can deodorize, clean, and disinfect hard surfaces.
 It is mildly acidic and can dissolve hardened residue, including hard water stains and grease.
 Mix a one-to-one ratio of water and vinegar, dampen a cloth, and rub off the hazy buildups.
 Rinse with another cloth dampened with clear water and dry the floor immediately with a third rag.

 Washing coupled with wear and tear can eventually make the hardwood floor look old and cloudy.
 Floor sanding and refinishing is an excellent way of giving your surface a new look.
 To achieve the best results, hire a professional to remove the existing finish and rejuvenate the floor with new wood polish and other restoration products.

 Hazy flooring?
 We have a long-lasting solution!

 Is your formerly gorgeous and gleaming hardwood floor looking hazy?
-Don’t worry; Dave’s Floor Sanding and Installing Inc. is here to help.
+Don’t worry; Dave’s Floor Sanding and Installing Inc. of Minnesota is here to help.
 We’re experts in refinishing and restoring hardwood floors to repair and prevent the annoying white milky look.
 We use specially designed non-residue products to clean and protect your floors from dulling.